matthewhur836/SpineHead-DGG/README.md

 After download, in this current version of Plenum, change lines 606 and 610 of GrammarInterpreter.m, replacing both instaces of "Random[]" with "RandomVariate[]" to allow multivariate Hessian sampling.

-As an example, a video of individual simulations is shown: circles being coarse-grained actin objects, color indicating angular energy with green being the barbed end, triangles being capped-ends, and hexagons being CaMKII bundling objects.
+As an example, a video of individual simulations is shown: circles being coarse-grained actin objects, color indicating angular energy with green being the barbed end, colored triangles being junction objects, squares being Arp2/3 branch objects, black triangles being capped-ends, and hexagons being CaMKII bundling objects.

 ![spinehead](https://github.com/user-attachments/assets/3ce5a407-11a6-4c15-af8e-160d8513172e)